jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

     1969-06-23: Shipley v.
 California [540 Misc.]
 (395 U.S. 818)
     1969-06-23: Moya v.
 DeBaca [996 Misc.]
 (395 U.S. 825)

-And while it would be very impressive for the Court to hand down *four* decisions on the *first* day under a new Chief Justice, the reality is that June 23, not June 22, was Chief Justice Earl Warren's last day.
+And while it would be very impressive for the Court to hand down *six* decisions on the *first* day under a new Chief Justice, the reality is that June 23, not June 22, was Chief Justice Earl Warren's last day.

 And this mistake with the "Warren 11" court isn't an isolated "one-off".
 There are similar problems with